The safest way to pay a private seller

 Before you shop for your car, we recommend you get pre-approval from your bank or credit union so you know how much you can borrow.
 Let your bank know that you're buying from an independent car dealer, since some banks don't offer loans on regular private party sales.
 Note that if your seller has a loan, most lenders won't allow you to finance your purchase.

-When you and the seller agree on a price, KeySavvy generates a Purchase Order that you take to your bank.
-Your bank issues a check or sends a wire transfer to KeySavvy for the loan amount.
-After KeySavvy verifies the payment, you pick up your car, and we pay the seller and take care of the paperwork.
+When you and the seller agree on a price, you'll download a Purchase Order that you take to your bank.
+If approved, your bank will issue a check made out to KeySavvy, Inc. or send us a wire transfer for the amount financed.
+We do not accept "pre-approval" checks from lenders.
+After KeySavvy verifies the check and your down payment, you pick up your car, and we pay the seller and take care of the paperwork.

-Yes, you can pay with a Visa, Mastercard, American Express, or Discover.
+Yes, you can pay up to $10k with a Visa, Mastercard, American Express, or Discover.
 However, we pass on a processing fee of 3.19%.

 KeySavvy does not make any guarantees regarding the condition of the vehicle and third-party inspections are highly recommended.
 Read our blog article about pre-purchase inspections to learn more.